 Credit vs. Mirrored vs. Noncredit ESL

-At El Camino College (ECC), there are two ESL programs, the CREDIT program, and the NONCREDIT program.
+El Camino College (ECC) has two ESL programs, the CREDIT program and the NONCREDIT program.
 Our goal is to help you reach your educational goal(s).
-Per state legislation (AB 705), all students have the right to register directly into transfer-level coursework.
-Colleges such as ECC, utilize multiple measures to place students in ESL courses.
-Please see the chart below and find out what ESL program is best for you!
+Per state legislation (AB 705), all students can register directly for transfer-level coursework.
+Colleges like ECC utilize multiple measures to place students in ESL courses.
+Please see the chart below and find out which ESL program is best for you!

 Credit ESL